SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 In the example above,
-the text in ``quotation`` is hard wrapped: it includes explicit line feeds in the middle of both paragraphs.
+the text in ``quotation`` is hard wrapped:
-If you want to keep the line breaks in your source, but omit them from the string, write a backslash (``\``) at the end of the line:
+It includes explicit line breaks in the middle of both paragraphs. if you want to keep the line breaks in your source, but omit them from the string's value, write a backslash (``\``) at the end of the line:

+..
+XXX If you want to...
+Yes, but *why* do you want to?
+   It's to keep your source tidy without changing the string's value.

 .. testcode:: multiline-string-literals
    :compile: true